daorti/PowerBIWorkshop/Prerequisites/README.md

 Follow the registration steps.

 ## Sign up in the Power BI portal
 So now that we have an Office 356 account, it is necessary to sign up in the Power BI Service.
-Go to the [Power BI Service Portal](https://powerbi.microsoft.com/en-us/) and click in *Get started free*, like in the picture.
+Go to the [Power BI Service Portal](https://powerbi.microsoft.com/en-us/) and click in *Get started free*.

  ![](/Prerequisites/Images/3.png)